Ultrasound during pregnancy

 Ultrasound is safe for you and your baby when done by your health care provider.
 Because ultrasound uses sound waves instead of radiation, it’s safer than X-rays.
 Providers have used ultrasound for more than 30 years, and they have not found any dangerous risks.

-If your pregnancy is healthy, ultrasound is good at ruling out problems, but not as good at finding them.
+If your pregnancy is healthy, ultrasound is good at ruling out problems, but it can’t find every problem.
 It may miss some birth defects.
 Sometimes, a routine ultrasound may suggest that there is a birth defect when there really isn’t one.
 While follow-up tests often show that the baby is healthy, false alarms can cause worry for parents.

 You may know of some places, like stores in a mall, that aren’t run by doctors or other medical professionals that offer “keepsake” 3-D or 4-D ultrasound pictures or videos for parents.
-The American College of Obstetricians and Gynecologists, the Food and Drug Administration and the American Institute of Ultrasound in Medicine do not recommend these non-medical ultrasounds.
+The American College of Obstetricians and Gynecologists (ACOG), the Food and Drug Administration (FDA) and the American Institute of Ultrasound in Medicine (AIUM) do not recommend these non-medical ultrasounds.
 The people doing them may not have medical training and may give you wrong or even harmful information.

 What happens after an ultrasound?